Swapnonilghosh/Enterprise-Sales-Data-WareHouse/README.md

 ## 🌟 About Me

-Hi there!
-I'm **Baraa Khatib Salkini**, also known as **Data With Baraa**.
-I’m an IT professional and passionate YouTuber on a mission to share knowledge and make working with data enjoyable and engaging!
+Hi, I’m **Swapnonil Ghosh**, a final-year ECE undergraduate at NIT Agartala with a passion for tech and problem-solving, currently exploring data analytics.
+Always eager to learn, build, and turn data into decisions.

 Let's stay in touch!
 Feel free to connect with me on the following platforms: